ajthinking/archetype/readme.md

     ->first() // 'users'
 ```

-> :information_source: The ASTQueryBuilder examines all possible paths and automatically terminates those that cant complete the query.
+The ASTQueryBuilder examines all possible paths and automatically terminates those that cant complete the query.

 <img src="docs/ASTQueryBuilder.png" width="600px">